 There apparently will be a contested race for the South-Western City School District Board of Education.

 R. Kirk Hamilton and Adam Slane filed Aug.
 28 as write-in candidates for the race after the Franklin County Board of Elections announced Aug.
-21 that candidate petitions for incumbent board member Lee Schreiner and challenger David Donofrio were not going to be certified.
+21 that candidate petitions for incumbent board member Lee Schreiner and challenger David Donofrio were not certified.

-Pending board of elections certification, Hamilton and Slane would be added to the slate of candidates that includes incumbents Cathy Johnson and Robert Ragland and first-time candidate Anthony Caldwell.
-Write-in petitions are expected to be certified by Sept.
-11, according to Aaron Sellers, a spokesman for the board of elections.
+Pending board of elections certification as write-ins, Hamilton and Slane will be added to the slate of candidates that includes incumbents Cathy Johnson and Robert Ragland and first-time candidate Anthony Caldwell.

 Ragland, who was appointed in August 2016 by the board to fill the seat left vacant when Randy Reisling resigned, is running for election in his own right to complete Reisling's unexpired term.
 The term runs through the end of 2019.